Loading...

 • Skilled workers

 The population is crucial for the country to sustain its labour force and economic development.
-Owing to Canada’s elderly population and low birth rate, there’s a constant demand for highly skilled employees.
-The skilled workforce has superior language skills, job experience, education, and a strong will to achieve.
-Consequently, they play a crucial part in Canada’s aim to promote economic development and social services such as universal health care and education.
+Owing to Canada's elderly population and low birth rate, there's a constant demand for highly skilled employees.
+The skilled workforce has strong language skills, job experience, and education, and knowing how to increase CRS score can improve their chances.
+Consequently, they play a crucial part in Canada's aim to promote economic development and social services such as universal health care and education.

 • Family